ma7ad0r/Wireless-CheatSheet/WEP.md

-AIRCRACK-NG

 https://www.aircrack-ng.org/doku.php?id=simple_wep_crack

+Cracking WEP with AIRCRACK-NG

 Here are the basic steps we will be going through:

     Start the wireless interface in monitor mode on the specific AP channel Test the injection capability of the wireless device to the AP